PeterMarshall29/book1/jupyternotebooks/if_statements.md

 ```
 The ladder can continue with additional `else if` branches but there can only be one `else` branch.

-Only one of the `else if` statements will be executed - once a condition evaluates as true, the other if-statements are behind the next else-statement and are therefore not considered
+Only one of the `else if` statements will be executed - once a condition evaluates as true, the other if-statements are behind the next else-statement and are therefore not considered.
 `````{syntax-end}
 `````
 ``````{code_example-start} if-else-if Ladder